PTSD ASSISTANCE DOGS

 Our program provides Assistance Dogs to successful applicants free of charge, entirely funded through charitable donations from individuals and corporations.
 Our program considers applications regardless of race, gender or religion.

-While we wish we could open our program to all those living with post trauma stress, ADA is currently only placing dogs with former Australian Defence Force, Police personnel and Fire Fighters diagnosed with PTSD.
+While we wish we could open our program to all those living with post trauma stress, Assistance Dogs Australia is currently only placing dogs with former Australian Defence Force, Police personnel and Fire Fighters diagnosed with PTSD.

 What is PTSD?